UnityGameDesign-max/DNT-Requisition-System/README.md

 ### 1. Solution Approach
 - This project was developed to simulate real-world scenarios of front-end development integrated with a backend service.
 The following techniques and tools were utilized:

 - I have users already in the db json server I added users already to bypass the process of signing up a new user and giving the user roles.
-I thought this will be easy to test and use the application right away
+I thought this will be easy to test and use the application right away.

+- I have three distinct roles available within the application:
+  #### 1. Employee
+  #### 2. Finance Manager
+  #### 3. HR
+  #### 4. Admin (Line Manager or Final Approver)

+- The reason I chose these roles is that I was initially unclear about the distinction between the Line Manager and the Approver, specifically regarding who is responsible for making the final decision on approving the requisition.
+Then I decided to use Admin.

-- Redux State Management: For managing global application state and handling asynchronous API interactions.
-I utilise local storage with redux to persist state.
-This helps not losing global state when refreshing the page or application.
-I know I could have used redux persist but I think I had dependency mismatch which happened to not work properly so decided to use localStorage.
-In the real world scenerio the localStorage is used for with a token after signing in.
+- Redux State Management: I use Redux for managing the global application state and handling asynchronous API interactions.
+To persist state and prevent losing it upon refreshing the page or application, I leverage localStorage alongside Redux.
+While I considered using Redux Persist, a dependency mismatch caused it to malfunction, leading me to opt for localStorage instead.
+In real-world scenarios, localStorage is typically used to store tokens after user authentication.

 - Mocked API using JSON Server: Used db.json to serve and manage mock data, simulating a backend service.
 I only have two endpoints one it's for users and another one is for requisitions.